ainavilaa/Textile_Factory/README.md

 ## Testing

-To validate the correctness of outputs a `checker` is provided:
+To test and validate the correctness several `instances` and `checker` have been provided:
 ```
 ./checker input.txt output.txt
 ```